RSE-102/Lecture-Material/README.md

 - The Simulation Software Engineering lecture was originally developed by [Ishaan Desai](https://github.com/IshaanDesai), [Alexander Jaust](https://github.com/ajaust), and [Benjamin Uekermann](https://github.com/uekerman).
 [Many students](https://github.com/Simulation-Software-Engineering/Lecture-Material/graphs/contributors) helped improving the content.
 - The Sustainable Development of Simulation Software was originally developed by [Dennis Gläser](https://github.com/dglaeser) and [Bernd Flemisch](https://github.com/berndflemisch).
-- Since then, also Matthias Braun, [Gerasimos Chourdakis](https://github.com/MakisH), and Stefan Meggendorfer have been contributing to the material.
+- Since then, also Matthias Braun, [Gerasimos Chourdakis](https://github.com/MakisH), Stefan Meggendorfer, [Timo Koch](https://github.com/timokoch), and Jean-Noël Grad have been contributing to the material.

 In several parts of the material, we use content from